shannonmoeller/gulp-hb/README.md

 ##### @local

-In cases where pre-registered data needs to be ignored, you may access the file-specific data via `@local`.
+In cases where pre-registered data should be ignored, you may access the file-specific data via `@local`.

 ```handlebars
 {{ @local.foo }}